oculometric/stui/HELP.md

 ### Component Identifiers

-indentifiers make it easy to reference elements defined in your layout file from within your C++ code. for instance, you might want to access our `"text_widget"` Component to change its text later.
+indentifiers make it easy to reference elements defined in your layout file from within your C++ code. for instance, you might want to access our `"text_widget"` `Component` to change its text later.

-for some components these are very important, as something like an `ImageView` can't be properly initialised in the layout file.
+for some `Component`s these are very important, as something like an `ImageView` can't be properly initialised in the layout file.

-however, identifiers are optional, and for components that you don't care about changing later (e.g. if you have a `HorizontalBox` which will always hold a text box and an image and will never have new Components added or removed, then it doesn't necessarily need an identifier). the loader will automatically assign unique identifiers to every Component that doesn't have one specified, in the format `"__component_n"` where `n` is the next number after the previous identifier.
+however, identifiers are optional, and for `Component`s that you don't care about changing later (e.g. if you have a `HorizontalBox` which will always hold a text box and an image and will never have new `Component`s added or removed, then it doesn't necessarily need an identifier). the loader will automatically assign unique identifiers to every `Component` that doesn't have one specified, in the format `"__component_n"` where `n` is the next number after the previous identifier.

-the loader will also automatically resolve naming collisions: if you have two Components with the same identifier, one will have its identifier replaced with a unique identifier in the format above.
+the loader will also automatically resolve naming collisions: if you have two `Component`s with the same identifier, one will have its identifier replaced with a unique identifier in the format above.

 ### Fundamental Types